alexwlchan/alexwlchan.net/src/_drafts/meeting-my-younger-self.md

 I spent more time there than I should, and since I stopped, that energy has gone elsewhere.

 I don’t know what my future with social media will look like.
-I've learnt what I miss, and 's best left in the past.
+I've learnt what I miss, and what's best left in the past.
 I'd like to think I've grown up a bit, that I'd be a better friend if I started using it again.
-I don't know if I'll return to social media, or in what form, but this project has me wondering.
+I don't know if I'll return, or in what form, but this project has me wondering.

 Whatever I do next, my scrapbook lets me see the best of what's already been -- the friendships, the joy, and the moments that mattered.